 In North Dakota, mineral interests mean having an interest in any minerals of any kind, including the following:

 What Does It Mean To Have Mineral Rights?

 If you are a mineral owner, this means you have the right to extract minerals and use minerals found underneath the surface of the land.
 The minerals that are included will depend on the terms of the document within which the property was purchased or sold.
 The document can include all the minerals beneath the land or it can include limitations on the type of minerals.

 As long as your mineral rights are not abandoned, you will still have mineral rights.
 If one has not used or claimed minerals for more than two decades, the minerals will be considered abandoned.
 What does it mean to use or claim the minerals?
 If there is any type of activity such as production or leasing, the minerals will be considered to be in use under the laws in North Dakota.

 If you have an interest in minerals in North Dakota, you can declare your ownership by completing a Statement of Claim document.
 Completing this Statement of Claim will ensure your mineral rights are protected from being labeled as abandoned.
 A landowner can attempt to claim any unused minerals located underneath the property they own.
 However, mineral owners who are aware of their mineral interests will have a chance to respond to the landowner’s attempt to gain ownership.

 What Is The Value of the Mineral Rights?

-When a client reaches out to our offices in West Fargo, ND or Dickinson, ND seeking help about mineral rights, one of the topics of discussion is centered around the value of mineral rights.
+When a client reaches out to our offices in West Fargo & Bismarck seeking help about mineral rights, one of the topics of discussion is centered around the value of mineral rights.
 Generally, we will lean on the knowledge and expertise of a landman to determine the value of mineral rights.
 Generally, the value of mineral rights will be determined during probate.